RixedLabs/TeleCommd/README.md

 - **Generate Invite Link**: Generate an invite link for the group, which can be useful for tracking changes in the group's membership
 - **Ban**: Take action against specific threat actors by banning them from the group, mitigating the risk of further malicious activities.
 - **Upload**: Upload a GIF files to the specific channel.
 This feature can be leveraged for communication or as a distraction technique.
-- **Mimic:** Mimic the bot and send messages which include Image & text message.
+- **Mimic:** Mimic the bot and send messages which include Image & text messages.
 - **Spam**: Send a specific message to the group to disrupt or distract threat actors, potentially impeding their activities.